Geneva Summer Program

 Financial Aid and Scholarships

-Additionally, for most students, it is possible to use summer federal financial aid.
+It is possible to use summer federal financial aid.
 We recommend speaking with the Student Financial Aid Office for more information on this and other external scholarship and funding resources.
+Students can contact the Financial Aid Counselor for Education Abroad by e-mail.

 Program Fees